Sergio Pellissier

-Sergio Pellissier ([pɛlisje], [ˈsɛrdʒo pellisˈsje]; born 12 April 1979) is an Italian former professional footballer who plays as a forward.
-He is currently working as general director of Rovigo and player, owner and chairman of Eccellenza amateurs FC Clivense, a club he founded in 2021.
+Sergio Pellissier ([pɛlisje], [ˈsɛrdʒo pellisˈsje]; born 12 April 1979) is an Italian former professional footballer who played as a forward.
+He is currently working as owner and chairman of AC ChievoVerona, after FC Clivense (a club he founded in 2021) was reestablished as the previously defunct ChievoVerona.

-He started his club career playing for Torino's youth team, having been called up once as part of Torino's senior team.
-After two years at Torino, Pellissier moved to A.S.
-Varese 1910 in 1998, and subsequently to ChievoVerona in 2000.
-He was promptly loaned for two seasons to SPAL 1907.
+Pellissier started his club career playing for Torino's youth team, having been called up once as part of Torino's senior team.
+After two years at Torino, Pellissier moved to Varese in 1998, and subsequently to ChievoVerona in 2000.
+He was promptly loaned for two seasons to SPAL.
 Upon his return to Chievo in 2002, Pellissier established himself as a first team player.
 He helped Chievo to qualify for both the UEFA Europa League and the UEFA Champions League, and represented the team in both those competitions.
 He remained at the club after Chievo were relegated to Serie B at the conclusion the 2006–07 season, and became the squad's captain in the following one, helping the team to win the league title and earn promotion to Serie A. Throughout his career, Pellissier has achieved several historical records for the club, which have seen him become an idol of the Chievo fans; he is currently the club's all-time top goalscorer in official competitions, as well as being the club's record appearance holder.
-He retired from professional football at the end of the 2018–19 season.In 2021 the Chievo Verona was sanctioned by the Italian football federation because financial problems, so pelissier tried everything to avoid the disappearance of Chievo Verona but that was not enough.
+He retired from professional football at the end of the 2018–19 season.
+In 2021, he led an unsuccessful attempt to save ChievoVerona from bankruptcy.

 At international level, Pellissier played five times for Italy's national under-17 youth squad in 1997, and appeared in a single match for the Italy senior team in 2009, scoring a goal.

 Club career

 Early career

-Pellissier was born in Aosta, and started playing football in the region of Aosta Valley.
-He was 12 when he scored three goals against Torino F.C. on a tournament in Nus and Fénis for the local team Fenusma, and Torino showed interest on him.
+Pellissier was born in Aosta and grew up in Fénis.
+He started playing football in the Aosta Valley.
+He was 12 when he scored three goals against Torino FC on a tournament in Nus and Fénis for the local team Fenusma, and Torino showed interest on him.
 He then moved alone to Turin but after some time he wanted to return to his home; when Pellissier was 14 he returned definitively to Torino.
 He made his senior debut and played one match in Serie B during the 1996–97 season against Salernitana.
 In 1998, Pellissier was on the team that won the under-21 tournament Torneo di Viareggio, and also appeared in a match of 1998–99 Coppa Italia.
 He moved on loan to the Serie C1 side Varese, where he made 53 appearances and scored nine goals between September 1998 and 2000.